Camthalion77/MagicMirror/README.md

 <h1>More of a Smart Display..</h1>

-This is my take on amazing software of:
+This is my take on the amazing software of:

 ![MagicMirror²: The open source modular smart mirror platform. ](.github/header.png)